Customer Service Automation: Tips to Succeed and Mistakes to Avoid

 With automation, more isn’t always better.

 So how should you strike a balance between these seemingly conflicting objectives?
-It might help to start by better defining the idea of customer service automation.
+It might help to start by better defining the idea of automated customer service.

 Automated customer service, sometimes also called call center automation or contact center automation, is customer support that relies on technology to complete tasks instead of human agents.
 Entire processes or just parts of processes can be automated.
 Call center automation technology often includes a combination of narrow AI, robotic process automation (RPA), machine learning (ML), and natural language processing (NLP).